Healthcare & Health Insurance in Colombia

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Colombia have access to public healthcare.
 The public healthcare system in Colombia is known as the Sistema General de Seguridad Social en Salud (SGSSS).
 It is a comprehensive system that provides access to medical services, including preventive care, diagnosis, treatment, and rehabilitation.
-The quality of care varies depending on the region, but overall, the public healthcare system in Colombia is considered to be of good quality," wrote one digital nomad living in Colombia.
+The quality of care varies depending on the region, but overall, the public healthcare system in Colombia is considered to be of good quality," said one foreigner in Colombia.

 What have your experiences during the pandemic with the local healthcare system been like?